mirror/dd-wrt/src/router/python/Doc/c-api/init.rst

 low-level file operations like  :func:`os.close` they can (accidentally or maliciously) affect each other's open files.
-Because of the way extensions are shared between (sub-)interpreters, some extensions may not work properly; this is especially likely when the extension makes use of (static) global variables, or when the extension manipulates its module's dictionary after its initialization.
-It is possible to insert objects created in one sub-interpreter into a namespace of another sub-interpreter; this should be done with great care to avoid sharing user-defined functions, methods, instances or classes between sub-interpreters, since import operations executed by such objects may affect the wrong (sub-)interpreter's dictionary of loaded modules.
+Because of the way extensions are shared between (sub-)interpreters, some extensions may not work properly; this is especially likely when using single-phase initialization or (static) global variables.
+It is possible to insert objects created in one sub-interpreter into a namespace of another (sub-)interpreter; this should be avoided if possible.

+Special care should be taken to avoid sharing user-defined functions, methods, instances or classes between sub-interpreters, since import operations executed by such objects may affect the wrong (sub-)interpreter's dictionary of loaded modules.
+It is equally important to avoid sharing objects from which the above are reachable.

 Also note that combining this functionality with :c:func:`PyGILState_\*` APIs is delicate, because these APIs assume a bijection between Python thread states